 from “God’s Work, God’s Disposition, and God Himself III” in The Word Appears in the Flesh

 Some people work and preach and, although on the surface it looks as though they are fellowshiping on God’s word, all they are talking about is the literal meaning of God’s word, but nothing substantive is mentioned.
-Their sermons are like teaching from a language textbook; God’s words are arranged item by item, aspect by aspect, and when they are done everyone sings their praises, saying: “This person possesses reality.
+Their sermons are like teaching from a language textbook, arranged item by item, aspect by aspect, and when they are done everyone sings their praises, saying: “This person possesses reality.
 They preached so well and in such detail.”
 After they are done preaching, they tell others to put it all together and send it out to everybody.
 Their actions become deception of others and all that they preach are fallacies.
 On the surface, it looks as though they are preaching only God’s word and it appears to conform to the truth.
 But with more careful discernment, you will see that it is nothing but letters and doctrines and false reasoning along with some human imaginings and notions as well as some portions that delimit God.
 Isn’t this kind of preaching an interruption of God’s work?
 It is service that opposes God.

 from “Without the Truth It Is Easy to Offend God” in Records of Christ’s Talks